What is a Conforming Loan?

 Conforming loans are the most common mortgages in the U.S. Although they are extremely common, the guidelines can be inflexible and therefore not for everyone.
 Conforming loans have guidelines that are best for people who have a steady income like W2, hourly, or a salary.

-- Multiple real estate properties and rental income
+- May not own real estate properties and generate rental income

 If you don’t fit into the guidelines of Fannie Mae or Freddie Mac, there are many other options for you!